THE LUIS BUÑUEL 100

 The drunk explains economics as Illusion Travels by Streetcar.

-Alex Phillips' breath-takingly gorgeous Technicolor cinematography.
+Alex Phillips' breath-takingly dreamy & gorgeous color cinematography.
 The Adventures of Robinson Crusoe.

 Catherine Denueve tied up and slopped with mud.
 Belle de Jour.